 Choosing to adapt Off the Map from the dulcet Joan Ackermann play — in which a family living on the Taos, N.M., fringes is audited by an IRS agent who has a spiritual epiphany out on the prairie — was a gutsy decision by Campbell Scott.
 He then had the grit to understand that nuance can win the day if calibrated correctly (and it doesn’t hurt to have Joan Allen, Sam Elliott, J.K.
 Simmons, and Jim True-Frost playing quiet with perfect pitch).
 EXTRAS Scott’s commentary explains how Days of Heaven master Terrence Malick’s influence helped him see that a gorgeous landscape ”starts to infect you,” and that letting it become a major character nourishes the narrative.

 Genre: Drama; Starring: Joan Allen, J.K.
-Simmons, Valentina DeAngelis, Sam Elliott, Jim True; Director: Campbell Scott; Author: Joan Ackermann; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Holedigger Films
+Simmons, Valentina DeAngelis, Sam Elliott, Jim True; Director: Campbell Scott; Author: Joan Ackermann; Runtime (in minutes): 111; MPAA Rating: PG-13; Distributor: Holedigger Films

 Posted August 5 2005 — 12:00 AM EDT

 - James Bay adds some tambourine to Rihanna, Kanye West's 'FourFiveSeconds'

 - Constance Wu of 'Fresh Off the Boat' opens up about the show's controversial start

 - Bill Cosby accuser tells her story

 - Kelela and Arca team up for the gorgeous future-R&B track 'A Message'

 - Elizabeth Henstridge talks 'Agents of SHIELD'...while playing 'Mario Kart'